 Full Transcript: Governor Hickenlooper with Justin Brady

-Brady: 4 to 6 every Saturday, it is the Justin Brady show.
+Brady: It is the Justin Brady show.
 Thank you so much for joining me, everybody.
 I appreciate you being here.
 I’m not going to draw this out any longer than it needs to be.
 I welcome, today, in studio, Governor John Hickenlooper who is running for president.
 Governor, thank you so much for joining us.

 Hickenlooper: Hey Justin, thanks for having me on.